Changissnz/selfinterest/README.md

 A major misconception is that individualism is a Western thing, collectivism an Eastern thing.
 That is how some concepts are explained in the basic sense.
-In practically every nation, there are icons that are human, not elevated to anything equal to a demi-god or beyond.
+In practically every nation, there are icons that are human, not necessarily elevated to anything equal to a demi-god or beyond.
 Every icon is an individual, so every nation practices individualism to a certain extent.
 The strict dichotomy is probably necessary to an extent, on top of the existing translation